allhanz/AirBNB_data_analysis/README.md

 # AirBNB_data_analysis

-the first project included in the data scientist nanodegree
+## project overview
+ this project is the data analysis based on the open AirBnB dataset.

+## package used in this project
+pandas  \
+numpy \
+plotly \
+datatable \
+matlibplot